Quantum Complex-Valued Self-Attention Model: Introduction

-With the rapid advancement of quantum computing \cite{preskill2018quantum,zhou2020limits}, quantum self-attention models have emerged as the quantum variant to classical attention models, offering a novel take on the self-attention mechanism.
-This development has has generated significant interest by combining the strengths of both classical and quantum machine learning \cite{biamonte2017quantum,schuld2019quantum,shi2022parameterized,dunjko2016quantum}.
+Inspired by the success of self-attention mechanisms in classical deep learning, and with the rapid progress in quantum computing \cite{preskill2018quantum,zhou2020limits}, quantum self-attention models have emerged as a quantum adaptation of classical attention mechanisms.
+These models seek to investigate the application of quantum systems’ unique properties within self-attention frameworks, facilitating new research areas in quantum machine learning \cite{biamonte2017quantum,schuld2019quantum,shi2022parameterized,dunjko2016quantum}.
+This development has attracted significant attention by combining the representational power of self-attention with the computational benefits of quantum technologies.